Welcome Back! 🌟

 Come back to our class page regularly for updates.

-We will then move on to exploring length and perimeter, where the children will measure, compare, and calculate using different units.
-After this, our focus will shift to fractions, deepening understanding and applying this knowledge in a variety of contexts.
+This summer term in maths, the children will shift their focus to fractions, deepening understanding and applying this knowledge in a variety of contexts.

-This spring term will be full of problem-solving, reasoning, and practical learning as the children continue to grow as confident mathematicians.
+This summer term will be full of problem-solving, reasoning, and practical learning as the children continue to grow as confident mathematicians.

 To support our learning, we’ll continue following the White Rose Maths scheme, giving us lots of opportunities to practise, problem-solve, and apply our skills in different ways.

-This spring half term in Religious Education, the children will be exploring the question: “What do Hindus believe God is like?”
+This term in Religious Education, the children will be exploring the question: “What does it mean to be a Hindu in Britain today?”

 East Crompton St George’s CE Primary School is proud to be part of the Cranmer Education Trust